cristianoc/arc-challenge/symarc/experiments/013-constant-lifting/README.md

 No MDL/Kolmogorov score is measured.
 A negative outcome closes this grammar;
 retain protocol/evidence and a runnable Git revision.
 Even a positive outcome requires broader validation before integration.

+## Timeout sensitivity (registered after main run, before retries)

+The main run had 13 fitting-phase CPU timeouts and no query-phase timeouts.
+Rerun exactly those candidates with 5 CPU seconds per phase, unchanged feature and site grammar, same 12 workers.
+Keep main results intact.
+This targeted check is to qualify the negative coverage result; it does not broaden the grammar or choose candidates based on whether their test answers were correct.